openstack/ironic/doc/source/cli/ironic-dbsync.rst

   If not specified, all the objects will be migrated (in batches of 50 to avoid locking the database for long periods of time).

+.. option:: --option <MIGRATION.KEY=VALUE>

+  If a migration accepts additional parameters, they can be passed via this argument.
+It can be specified several times.

 This command will migrate objects in the database to their most recent versions.
 This command must be successfully run (return code 0) before upgrading to a future release.